orb-lang/espalier/doc/md/espalier/elpatt.md

 ### M : Capture map

-Creates a pattern matching any of the keys of a provided tablepatternized with P\(\)\), and producing as a capture the corresponding value\.
+Creates a pattern matching any of the keys of a provided table
-The
+\(patternized with P\(\)\), and producing as a capture the corresponding value\.
-\( order in which the keys are matched is the enumeration order of the table, i\.e\. undefined, so they should be mutually exclusive\.
+The order in which the keys are matched is the enumeration order of the table, i\.e\. undefined, so they should be mutually exclusive\.

 ```lua